 “DEET (chemical name, N,N-diethyl-meta-toluamide) is very safe if you are older than 2 months,” Dr. Sood says.
-(Learn everything you need to know about insect repellants.)
 “Choose and use products with 25 to 50 percent DEET which should provide up to six hours of prevention.”
 Products containing DEET include Off!, Cutter, Sawyer, and Ultrathon.
 “Children should not touch repellent.
 Adults should apply it to their hands and gently spread it over the child’s exposed skin,” he says.
+Find out everything you need to know about insect repellants.

 Dress the part

 “Wear closed, tight shoes and long pants.
 You want clothing between you and the environment,” Abbott says.
 Some clothing is already insecticide-treated including those sold at Insectshield.
 Another option is permethrin, Sood adds.
 “Apply it to clothing including hats, shorts, socks, and sneakers as well as outdoor furniture such as patios and tents–but not skin,” he says.
 “Soak the items well and let it dry overnight and use DEET on exposed skin—these combined measures are probably the best tick prevention out there.”

 Another tip: If you wear light-colored clothing, you will be better able to spot any ticks and brush them off before they make it to your skin, says Marc Alabanza, program director at GroundSea Fitness in Great Barrington, MA.

 Head for the dryer when you get home

 “Take off all of your clothing and socks and place them in the dryer on its highest setting for 20 minutes after coming in from a hike or time in a park,” Schweig says.
 This will kill any ticks including those that carry Lyme disease that may have attached themselves to your clothing or socks, he says.